 The first five bullet points highlight the importance of long-term growth potential with manageable volatility while the last two focus on magnifying returns through the use of leverage and taking advantage of market cycle timing opportunities that can often result during downturns and when there is an abundance of capital and investor euphoria at tops.

 Apartments fit the bill nicely in terms of meeting the above criteria.
-They will never be obsolete as an asset class and it is hard to disrupt well-located properties in growing cities.
-A premier location will always be in demand provided the property is maintained well and the area is growing.
+It is very unlikely they will ever be obsolete as an asset class and it is hard to disrupt well-located properties in growing cities.
+A premier location should be in demand provided the property is maintained well and the area is growing.
 Apartments can also offer opportunities for investors with the capital and courage to act during downturns to capitalize on compelling values available in the market.
 Because apartment lease terms typically average 11 months they reprice fairly often and it’s because of this that rents may be temporarily depressed due to heightened competition and/or reduced demand due to economic downturns.
 If one believes that the following chart is representative of the long-term trends for apartments, then investors should be able to look through the current rents as being depressed relative to trend and underwrite higher rents in the future that should materialize due to the combination of an economic recovery creating more rental households and constrained supply due to the downturn making credit much harder to procure for developers to build new properties.
 Of course, there is risk present for investors even if the asset is purchased at a compelling value and resides in a premier location.
 Geopolitical events, climate change, and disruptive technology can all impact any investment.

 I went back and looked at the population and employment growth of our MSAs and compared them to the United States after backing our metropolitan areas from the overall numbers.
 The following tables show how much more rapidly our markets have grown than the rest of the country.